RoboticVisionOrg/carlie_docs/docs/pages/power_management.md

 **Tip:** If you plan on running a long duration mission we recommend you power Carlie using only a single LiPo battery.
 The reason for this is because Carlie cannot monitor the battery charge levels independently and drains the batteries concurrently not sequentially.
 Hence, you may accidentally unplug the battery that Carlie is currently using and cause a computer shutdown; as the other battery may be below system shutdown voltage.

 ## Charging Batteries
 Carlie does not have any in situ battery charging capabilities.
 To charge the batteries you must first remove them from the platform and then use an external charger.
-The Carlie platform comes standard with an EV-Peak E4, or equivalent, battery charger as well as LiPo safety bags.
+The Carlie platform comes standard with an EV-Peak E4, or equivalent, battery charger as well as a LiPo safety bag(s).
 To use this charger:

 1. Turn on the EV-Peak E4 charger and wait until the blue LEDs turn on.
-2. Plug the balance cable, the one with the smaller white connector, of the battery into the appropriate port on the charger.
+2. Plug in the battery balance cable, the one with the smaller white connector, into the appropriate port on the charger.
 3. Place the LiPo battery into a LiPo safety bag (**important**).

 It will take approximately 1.5 hours to fully charge a 5000mAh battery.